Comparing Tip of the Red Giant Branch Distance Scales: An Independent Reduction of the Carnegie-Chicago Hubble Program and the Value of the Hubble Constant: Introduction

-The tip of the red giant branch (TRGB) offers an an alternative tool to Cepheids in the otherwise most-popular rendition of the ``traditional" distance ladder (Geometric Calibrator $\Rightarrow$ Cepheids/TRGB $\Rightarrow$ Type Ia Supernovae).
-Another such alternative at the middle step is Mira variables \citep{2020ApJ...889....5H}. \citet{2013AJ....146...86T, 2016AJ....152...50T} used both Cepheid and TRGB distances to set the scale of distances in the Cosmicflows compendium, leading to $H_0$ estimates of $74-76$~km/s/Mpc. \cite{2017ApJ...836...74J} measured the TRGB in the hosts of SNe Ia with archival HST data (most from programs targeting Cepheids) and measured $H_0=73.7$ $\pm$ $2.0$ (stat) $\pm$ $1.9$ (sys) for eight SNe (including two highly reddened SNe Ia, SN 1989B and 1998bu).
+\citet{2013AJ....146...86T, 2016AJ....152...50T} used both Cepheid and TRGB distances to set the scale of distances in the Cosmicflows compendium, leading to $H_0$ estimates of $74-76$~km/s/Mpc. \cite{2017ApJ...836...74J} measured the TRGB in the hosts of SNe Ia with archival HST data (most from programs targeting Cepheids) and measured $H_0=73.7$ $\pm$ $2.0$ (stat) $\pm$ $1.9$ (sys) for eight SNe (including two highly reddened SNe Ia, SN 1989B and 1998bu).
 Recently, the Carnegie-Chicago Hubble Program (CCHP, \citealt{2016ApJ...832..210B,2019ApJ...882...34F}) targeted eight additional hosts and re-observed three.
 In a series of papers \citep{2018ApJ...852...60J, 2018ApJ...861..104H, 2018ApJ...866..145H, 2019ApJ...882..150H, 2019ApJ...885..141B,2021arXiv210112232H}, the CCHP team has presented a set of distances to type Ia supernovae hosts from which they ultimately derive their preferred value for $H_{0}$ = 69.8 $\pm$ 0.6 (stat) $\pm$ 1.6 (sys) km/s/Mpc \citep{2021arXiv210615656F}.

 In this paper, we provide an independent analysis of the CCHP data with the well-tested methodology used as part of the Cosmicflows program \citep{2008ApJ...676..184T, 2013AJ....146...86T, 2016AJ....152...50T} and the related Extragalactic Distance Database (EDD, \citealt{2009AJ....138..323T, 2009AJ....138..332J, 2021arXiv210402649A}).
 Our methodology differs from that used by the CCHP, as we use distinct photometry packages, TRGB measurement techniques, and calibrations for the absolute magnitude of the TRGB.
 These differences allow us to provide a measurement of the TRGB that is as independent as possible, given that we use the same underlying data.